-It is important to conduct training on this plan so that building occupants will know how to respond during an emergency.
-The following training is recommended.
+It will be important to conduct training on this plan so that building occupants will know how to respond during an emergency.
+The following training will be recommended.
 All training can be coordinated through the Director of Facilities unless otherwise specified.